hzget/hzget.github.io/math/minimization.md

 ## Orthogonal Projection for Minimization Problem

-We can solve the minimization problem via the orthogonal projection.
+We can solve the minimization problem by finding the orthogonal projection of b.

 ![minimization](./pic/projection_minimization.png)